-Casey Affleck, in a Golden Globe-winning (and Oscar-nominated) performance, leads this drama from writer-director (and playwright) Kenneth Lonergan (You Can Count on Me)....
+Casey Affleck, in an Oscar- & Golden Globe-winning performance, leads this drama from writer-director (and playwright) Kenneth Lonergan (You Can Count on Me)....
 More

 Lee (Affleck) leads a solitary existence as a janitor, but is forced to return to his small coastal hometown after the death of his brother (Kyle Chandler).
 There, he juggles the new responsibility of being a guardian to his teenage nephew with painful memories, personal demons that plague him.
 Michelle Williams, Lucas Hedges, and Gretchen Mol co-star.Hide